salman1hasan/NFTMarketplace/README.md

 370.In addition add the earn the free crypto and the <p> for the creative  agency 371.Add a button create and add another button
 372. Import all the css files necessary for the brand and left_btn
-373. Import the Video and the video.jsx and the video.module.css and add all the files what is necessar 374.Import the componentsindex.js and add the index.js and add the components index.js 375.Add the span and add the paragraph and then add the necessary images, but the thing here is object fit is not there anymore so basically I have to leave it the way it is
+373. Import the Video and the video.jsx and the video.module.css and add all the files what is necessary 374.Import the componentsindex.js and add the index.js and add the components index.js 375.Add the span and add the paragraph and then add the necessary images, but the thing here is object fit is not there anymore so basically I have to leave it the way it is
 376.Add all the css files that are necessary